setrar/akka-clojure/README.markdown

 ```

 In some cases, it is desirable to carry state between invocations of
 the actor's receive callback.
-You can use 'stateful-actor' in these
+You can use +stateful-actor+ in these
 cases and provide a second parameter to the callback.
 The result of
 this callback will become the state on the next invocation.
 For
 example,